 The Board presently has eight members.
 There are three directors in the class whose term of office expires on the date of the Annual Meeting.
 Each of the three nominees listed below is currently a director of the Company.
-If elected at the Annual Meeting, each of these nominees would serve until the 2019 annual meeting and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation, or removal.
+If elected at the Annual Meeting, each of these nominees would serve until the 2020 Annual Meeting and until his or her successor has been duly elected and qualified, or, if sooner, until the director's death, resignation, or removal.
 It is the Company's policy to encourage directors and nominees for director to attend the Annual Meeting.
+All eight of our directors serving at the time of our 2016 Annual Meeting of Stockholders attended that meeting.